 - Fat – coconut milk, nut butter, avocado

-Build a smoothie in minutes (or seconds with the NutriBullet Pro: take $20 off special for our Flipping 50 TV community)… if smoothie isn’t your jam, put these contents into your morning on a plate instead.
+Build a smoothie in minutes (or seconds with the NutriBullet Pro: take $20 off special for our Flipping 50 TV community).
+If smoothies aren’t your jam, put these contents into your morning on a plate instead.

 Lunch with Variety

 Whether you’re used to soup, or a salad, vary the protein (make sure it’s in there!), the veggies, and add potatoes or gluten-free rice, beans, or quinoa cooked with some heathy fat or topped with an avocado.

-It’s fine to keep it light and start with soup powered by veggies.
-Or build a simple bowl of veggies, rice and protein.
+It’s fine to keep it light with soup, powered by veggies and protein, or to build a simple bowl of veggies, rice and protein.
 Spice it up for endless variety.
+I never skip protein at dinner.
+I also feast on the most carbs at dinner for support relaxation and good sleep.

 Without enough of the right fuel you increase your stress and decrease your energy level.

 Upper back and neck pain is a sign of stress.
 Ironically, whether you’re underweight or overweight, or simply overtired, reducing physical stress is often the first step toward feeling better.
 That means, not increasing exercise but decreasing it until you fix what’s really broken.
 If you’re underweight and overstressed, start by getting more sleep and releasing the tension.
 When you feel better, you’ll want to move more!

 The Key Flip of the Day